Over One Hundred Books in Ten Months

 The Origin: Pocket Gems

-Pocket Gems needed romance and erotica for mobile game launches.
+Pocket Gems needed romance for mobile game launches.
 Post-Episode interactive fiction.
 Players wanted stories.
 Thousands of them.
 Fast.

 My job: Write romance erotica that made players care.